Tag: My Airports

 Pittsburgh (PIT)

 Pittsburgh is an airport I wasn’t expecting to fly through—too far from home to fly from, but too close to fly to.
-But then some bad weather routed me there, and I picked up my 90th airport.
+But then some bad weather routed me there.

 Portland, Maine (PWM)